alexgorbatchev/crc/README.md

 // "9e1c092"
 ```

+# Important: Node >= 6.3.0 < 6.9.2

+There's was a bug in Node [#9342](https://github.com/nodejs/node/issues/9342) that affected CRC calculation if `Buffer.split()` is used (see issue discussion for details).
+This affected all version starting from `6.3.0` up to but not including `6.9.2`.
+The patch [#9341](https://github.com/nodejs/node/pull/9341) was released in `6.9.2`.
+If you are upgrading and seeing odd CRC calculation mismatches, this might be the reason.

 ### Bundling

-This library exposes an ES6 module, so if you are using a bundling tool such as webpack2 or
+This library exposes an ES6 module, so if you are using a bundling tool such as Webpack or
-rollup, you can just `import` it, and the bundle will not include unneccesary code:
+Rollup, you can just `import` it, and the bundle will not include unneccesary code:

 ```js
 import crc from 'crc';